 At this stage, both parties must disclose to each other and the court all the documents they will use throughout the case.

-In other words, the defendant (i.e the doctor’s attorney) will depose you (take your testimony) as well as other relevant witnesses related to your case.
+In other words, the defendant (i.e., the doctor’s attorney) will depose you (take your testimony) as well as other relevant witnesses related to your case.
 Likewise, your attorney will depose the doctor to gain more information about whether there was a deviation from the standard of care.

 Due to the high cost and lengthy process of going to trial, in some cases, a settlement is ideal for both parties because a jury’s decision is always uncertain.

-When negotiating a settlement, the defendant’s lawyer will try to reduce the amount of damages.
+When negotiating a settlement, the defendant’s lawyer will try to reduce the number of damages.
 However, if your attorney finds that the defendants have not offered an acceptable settlement, then your attorney will take your case to trial.

 In other words, if the healthcare provider doesn’t agree on the settlement the patient can also agree to, the case will move on to trial.

-After hearing arguments from both sides, the jury will decide whether or not the defendant (i.e., the doctor, medical facility, or other medical provider, etc.) deviated from the standard of care and if that deviation harmed the patient.
+After hearing arguments from both sides, the jury will decide whether or not the defendant (i.e., the doctor, medical facility, or another medical provider, etc.) deviated from the standard of care and if that deviation harmed the patient.